tsuki-lang/tsuki/spec.md

 ```
 It's also possible to create pointers to other things, such as object fields, and slice elements.

-Pointers can be created using the `^` prefix operator, and dereferenced using the `^` postfix operator.
-The `^` prefix operator always creates a pointer of the biggest possible mutability; eg. when a pointer to a `var` variable is taken, using the `^` operator on that variable will return `^var T`.
-This isn't a problem since `^var T` is implicitly convertible to `^T`.
+`^var` pointers can be created `^` prefix operator, and all pointers can be dereferenced using the `^` postfix operator. `^T` pointers are created automatically when passing them into function arguments.

-Pointers are also subject to automatic dereferencing when calling instance functions.
+Pointers are also subject to automatic dereferencing when calling instance functions, using operators, and performing assignments.
 Consider this example:
 ```
 object Example
   val x: Int